What is HOBY?

 World Leadership Congress

-Upon completing the Leadership Seminar, Ambassadors have the opportunity to attend HOBY’s next level of leadership programs known as the World Leadership Congress (WLC).
-The WLC is HOBY’s oldest program and the only one open to international students aged 15-17.
 The week-long intensive educational program most recently took place in Chicago, IL.
 The WLC brings together youth with demonstrated leadership potential to interact with accomplished professionals and influential leaders.
 Each year, approximately 450 students representing 20 countries attend this unique international program comprised of speakers, panels, interactive workshops, field trips, and more.
-HOBY’s student Ambassadors emerge from the WLC more mature individuals, cognizant of the world around them, and ready to make meaningful contributions to their communities.

 HOBY Maryland Corporate Board

-2023–2024 Meeting Dates
+2025-2026 Meeting Dates (7-10pm ET)

-• June 11, 2024 (TBD)
+June 11, 2025

-• August 13, 2024
+August 13, 2025

-2023–2024 Board Members
+2024–2025 Board Members